 - Sugar-free and gluten-free

-These keto peanut butter dough bites are made with 7 simple ingredients.
-Here are notes on key ingredients:
+These protein cookie dough bites are made with 7 simple ingredients.
+Just a few notes on key ingredients:

 - Sugar-free peanut butter: Be sure to use natural peanut butter with no sugar added.
 We use Santa Cruz Organic Dark Roasted Creamy Peanut Butter.
 For this recipe, we use creamy peanut butter but you may use crunchy if you like.
 Additionally, you can substitute peanut butter with almond butter.